looker/custom_visualizations_v2/docs/api_reference.md

 	- `links` **Required** _array_

 		An array of the objects returned from the `links` property of a cell.
 If you want to display links for multiple cells at once, you may concatenate these arrays together first.
+For custom links, provide an array of objects with the following form: <pre><code>{ label: _string_, type: 'drill', type_label: _string_, url: _url_ }</code></pre>

 	- `element` _DOMElement_